A preserved testimony from Thalevir’s Ancient Age

 Architects and Adversaries (Primary)

 This short story names four characters.
 These people are deeply involved in the major conflicts, themes, and emotional arcs of the narrative.
-Consequently, most chapters will follow or reference them directly.
-Their personal choices often shape the world around them, proving that the Mushkinek Uprising was built on the back of individual ambition and sacrifice.Click to learn about each of them.
+Consequently, most sections will follow or reference them directly.
+Their personal choices often influence the world around them, proving that civilizations are shaped by individual ambition, restraint, courage, and sacrifice.

 This section provides brief personal sketches for Messo, the messenger, and Catenum the enabler for the salvation of the refugees.
-Although each of these men ride at the forefront of this story, Holiana, another major primary character, influenced them both for the good.
+Although these men stand at the forefront of this story, Holiana, another major primary character, influenced them both for the good.
 The final character, Telimicus, is the instigator of the uprising within this story.
 His impact is of epic proportions, but he is only a mentioned character in the story.

 Understanding these figures is essential because their relationships define the entire narrative.
 The intersection of these characters’ lives creates both the conflict and the resolution in this story.
 These sketches offer a glimpse into their human experience and internal motivations.